morrownr/8821au-20210708/README.md

 click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 2 which will show information about and links to recommended adapters.

+Note: If you decide to buy an adapter that is supported by this driver, I recommend you search for an adapter that is `single-state and single-function`.
+Multi-function adapters, wifi and bluetooth, can be problematic.
+The rtl8821au chipset is multi-fuction.
+The rtl8811au chipset is single-function.
+For advice about single-state and multi-state adapters. click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu item 1.

 ### Installation Information

 Warning: Installing multiple out-of-kernel drivers for the same hardware usually does not end well.
-If a previous attempt to install this driver failed or if you have previously installed another driver for chipsets supported by this driver, you MUST remove anything that the previous attempt installed BEFORE attempting to install this driver.
-This driver can be removed with the script called `./remove-driver.sh`.
-Information is available in the section called `Removal of the Driver`.
-You can get a good idea as to whether you need to remove a previously installed driver by running the following command:
+The install-driver.sh script has the capability to detect and remove many conflicting drivers but not all.
+If this driver does not work well after installation and you have previously installed a driver that you did not remove, it suggested that you run the following command in an effort to determine if you need to take action to manually remove conflicting drivers:

 ```
 sudo dkms status
 ```

-Warning: If you decide to upgrade to a new version of kernel such as 5.15 to 5.19, you need to upgrade the driver you have installed with the newest available before installing the new kernel.
+Warning: If you decide to do a distro upgrade, which will likely install a new version of kernel such as 5.15 to 6.1, you need to upgrade this driver with the newest available before performing the disto upgrade.
 Use the following commands in the driver directory:

 ```